add

 Args:

-input (Tensor): the input tensor. other (Number): the number to be added to each element of input
+input (Tensor): the input tensor. other (Tensor or Number): the tensor or number to add to input.

 Keyword arguments: